Every noncompact surface is a leaf of a minimal foliation: Generic transverse gluing

 \section{Generic transverse gluing}

-Observe that the parabolic tori of the foliations $\FF^\triangleright$ and $\FF^\triangleleft$ constructed in Section~\ref{s:projective blocks} from a typical orbifold $O$ and a separating loop $\sg$ can be transversely glued by an orbit preserving homeomorphism since the trace foliations of the parabolic tori are conjugated.
+Let $\FF^\triangleright$ and $\FF^\triangleleft$ be foliated projective blocks (as defined in Section~\ref{s:projective blocks}) constructed from a typical orbifold $O$, a separating loop $\sg$ and suitable representations $h^\star:\pi_1(O^\star)\to\PSL(2,\R)$.
+The parabolic tori of $\FF^\triangleright$ and $\FF^\triangleleft$ can be transversely glued by an orbit preserving homeomorphism since the trace foliations of the parabolic tori are conjugated to each other.
 This is a direct consequence of Proposition~\ref{p:always parabolic}.